Sugar Skull Tattoos

 In Mexico, where sugar skulls originated, red roses are a popular symbol.

-They are often associated with the Virgin Mary.
+They are often associated with the Blessed Mother.

 This is because of the miraculous Guadalupe tilmàtli that was filled with roses before Juan Diego revealed the image underneath.